We don’t know quite what else to do

 Do not be afraid, is what those angels say any time they show up in the Bible.
 Probably because they look terrifying, but also because they probably know a little bit about the human condition.
 We are afraid, all the time, but we have gotten good at hiding it, covering it up, masquerading as happy, busy, satiated people.
 But all it takes is one little ripple, and our masks are ripped off, revealing our deep wells of fear inside.

-When I had my son six months ago, it did not go as planned.
+When I had my son two years ago, it did not go as planned.
 My body failed me, and I came close to the grave.
 I recovered, only to have my son hospitalized when he was six weeks old due to high fever and meningitis scares.
 Those two experiences made me realize how much I feared death, but they also exposed something that surprised even me; I felt shame over that fear.
 Wasn’t I supposed to be a Christian?
 Wasn’t I supposed to have the hope of heaven, the promise of resurrection, the perfect peace that passes understanding?

 Then why did I lie awake at night, heart pounding, feeling so very afraid of death?
 Where were my angels, my heavenly host, telling me it would all be OK?

 Be not afraid, the angels said, but I think they knew that the people they spoke to had every reason for fear.
 They lived in uncertain times, politically and geographically, people used to displacement and war and sickness and corrupt governments.
 Be not afraid, they said, and in saying so they both acknowledged the truth of the world (so scary, so unjust) while also calling for an attitude of dissent.
 There are so many things to be afraid of, and that is what the world wants.
 But God came to turn the world upside-down.